 Using a combination of in-class and online formats, this credentialing program will enable global access to cutting edge instruction based on real-life case studies from DNV GL.
 There are two tracks, both of which may be completed by taking courses as resident students or as distance-education students:

 Presently, the TTU-DNV GL two-course credential is offered for a limited time and will start in Fall 2014 until its completion in Summer 2017.
-Apply now for the Spring 2015 semester.
+Apply now for the Fall 2015 semester.
 (See below for details.)

 Classes will be led by TTU-NWI Wind Energy faculty and DNV GL experts who will draw from the company’s 30 years of experience in the wind industry: